Colorado Organization for Victim Assistance

 • Sponsoring the Annual COVA Conference for victim service providers and other interested parties;

-• Planning, developing, and hosting a Statewide Victim Assistance Academy to provide base-line training to those new to the field of victim assistance;
+• Planning, developing, and hosting a statewide Victim Assistance Academy to provide base-line training to those new to the field of victim assistance;

 • Public education to foster a better understanding of victimization;